 The Orange-Senqu River Commission (ORASECOM) was formalized by the Governments of Botswana, Lesotho, Namibia and South Africa through the signing of the ‘Agreement for the Establishment of the Orange-Senqu Commission’ on November 3rd, 2000 in Windhoek, Namibia (Earle et al, 2005).

-ORASECOM is the first commission to be established following the regional ratification of the SADC Protocol on Shared Water Course Systems.
+ORASECOM was the first commission to be established following the regional ratification of the SADC Protocol on Shared Water Course Systems.
 The Agreement refers to, and recognizes the following agreements:

 SADC Revised Protocol

 The Southern African Development Community (SADC) is an international organization that has been in existence since 1980 and currently comprises 15 member states: Angola, Botswana, the Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe.

 The SADC Secretariat consists of Directorates of Food, Agriculture and Natural Resources; Trade, Industry, Finance and Investment; Infrastructure and Services (I&S); and Social and Human Development.
 The SADC Water Division (WD), within the SADC Directorate of Infrastructure & Services (I&S), is tasked with overall coordination and management of the SADC Water Programme.